Manuperezro/MSP3-data-Base/README.md

 - After the page automatically refresh scroll down again on "GitHub Pages" and I will  see live link to the published site.

+#### Deployment to Heroku Pages:

++ The project was deployed on Heroku from the master branch.
+To do this, the following steps were taken:

+- from your terminal (CLI), create a requirements.txt and Procfile using these commands:#

+  -- pip3 freeze --local > requirements.txt
+  -- echo web: python app.py > Procfile

+- Sign up and login to Heroku, create a new app

+- Go to the Deploy tab and then Deployment Method and select Github

+- Under Connect to Github enter your details and connect your repository

+- Next, go to settings and select Config Vars and then Reveal Config Vars

+- You need to enter the following variables to match what you have stored in your env.py file

+  -- IP : 0.0.0.0
+  -- PORT : 5000
+  -- DATABASE_URI : DATABASE_URI",
+  -- SECRET_KEY : <app secret key>

+- Under the Deploy tab go to Automatic Deploys and enable

+- Under Manual Deploy, choose Master and click Deploy Branch

+- Heroku will begin building the app.
+When it is ready, you can click Open app to launch it.

 ### Cloning repository: